 “The storage standards for color film are the most stringent,” said Dahlbeck.
 “To extend the life of the collection, control of the relative humidity is most critical.
 Munters unique desiccant technology controls humidity at a low temperature that is economically feasible.”
 With pre-engineered add-on modules, the HCD Plus provided fast and cost-effective manufacturing and the flexibility to customize equipment that had been defined by the end user’s needs.

-The vault is regulated by a passive smart system, which automatically monitors climate activities and sends a notification if there is a breach or change of any kind inside.
-This provides a level of security that would allow for a quick response in case of emergency so that the contents will maintain their condition.
+The 2,000 scfm system keeps the vault at a precise temperature of 45°F with a relative humidity of 25% to ensure the preservation of safety film reels.
+The low-temperature storage helps to preserve film at a level where the humidity is manageable.
+The unit also does over four air changes per hour and removes pollutants and particles by carbon and HEPA filtration.
+The vault is regulated by a passive smart system, which automatically monitors climate activities and sends a notification if there is a breach or change inside.
+This provides a level of security that facilitates a quick response in case of emergency to ensure that content condition is maintained.

-“We’re very happy with [McMurray Stern],” said Bragg.
+“We’re very happy with [McMurray Stern],” said John Bragg, Branch Manager of Pacific Title Archives.
 “From start to finish, they were perfect in everything.
 They did everything on time, actually finishing ahead of schedule.”

 Check your email within a couple of minutes to reset your password, if you can’t see any incoming messages try to check into your spam folder!